Gaussian random permutation and the boson point process: Gaussian random interlacements

-where $\cP_n$ is the set of partitions of $\{1,\dots,n\}$ and $\cS_m$ is the set of permutations of $\{1,\dots,m\}$. \end{Proposition} A direct proof of \eqref{18} can be obtained as in the loop soup case, Proposition \ref{ls-correl}.
+where we recall that $\cP_n$ is the set of partitions of $\{1,\dots,n\}$ given in \eqref{parti} and $\cS_m$ is the set of permutations of $\{1,\dots,m\}$. \end{Proposition} This result is a consequence of Proposition \ref{riLaplace}.
+A direct proof of \eqref{18} can be obtained as in the loop soup case, Proposition \ref{ls-correl}.
 For instance, for $n=3$, taking $x,y,z$ distinct points in $\R^d$ and denoting $K_{xy}=K(x,y)$ we have

 The terms in \eqref{ri19} are associated to the partition of the set of trajectories containing $x,y,z$, illustrated in Fig.~\ref{correlations-ri}.
-For instance, the first term $\beta^3$ is the density of the event $\{\Gamma: x,\,y$ and $z$ belong to different trajectories in~$\Gamma\}$, while $2\beta K_{xy}K_{yz}$ is the density of $\{\Gamma: x,\,y$ and $z$ are visited by one trajectory in $\Gamma$ in this or the reverse order$\}$, the factor 2 accounts for the two possible orders.
+For instance, the first term $\rho^3$ is the density of the event $\{\Gamma: x,\,y$ and $z$ belong to different trajectories in~$\Gamma\}$, while $2\rho K_{xy}K_{yz}$ is the density of $\{\Gamma: x,\,y$ and $z$ are visited by one trajectory in $\Gamma$ in this or the reverse order$\}$, the factor 2 accounts for the two possible orders.